About the course

 RDM scientists were rated at the highest level in both basic science and clinical research across a wide range of fields in the UK's Research Excellence Framework 2014 (REF 2014).

-The department has a staff complement of over 600 people, an annual research income of around £40 million and approximately 150 graduate students.
+The department has a staff complement of over 650 people, an annual research income of around £55 million and around 150 graduate students.

 Full funding opportunities are available for all Medical Sciences Graduate School programmes, whatever your nationality.
 The Medical Sciences Graduate School website provides further details of these, as well as information about external funding opportunities.